ReneGreblicki/Data_Job_Analysis_2023/README.md

 ### Key Insight

-SQL appeared in **100% of the highest-paying jobs**, making it the single most important skill in my analysis.
+SQL was the most frequently mentioned skill, appearing in 8 postings, making it the most prominent skill in this analysis.

 Python and Tableau followed closely, highlighting the growing importance of analytics automation and data storytelling.